Mallows and allies

 A genus with about 52 species, widespread in temperate, subtropical, and tropical regions of Eurasia and Africa.

-The generic name is the classical Latin word for mallow, adapted from the Greek word for the same plants, malakhe, originally from Hebrew malluah, a plant used as salad.
+The generic name is the classical Latin word for mallow, adapted from the classical Greek word for the same plants, malakhe, originally from Hebrew malluah, a plant used as salad.
 The common name is a corruption of Old English mealwe, an adaptation of the Latin name.
 The word for the colour mauve was adapted from the French name of these plants.

 Malva moschata Musk mallow